ArnoldDP/OStim-Community-Modlist/README.md

  <Details>
   <summary>donations</summary>

-I will not personally accept donations, I simply compiled a list.
+I do not want to accept donations, I simply compiled a list.
 If one of your mods are featured in the list, just dm me a link to your page and I'll add it.

   </details>